Factual/engine-segment-integration-android/README.md

 First register the bundled tracking action handler with Engine:

 ```
-AnalyticsEngineUtil.addDefaultActionReceiver();
+AnalyticsEngineUtil.addUserJourneyActionReceiver();
 ```

-Then for programmatically created Circumstances, use `AnalyticsEngineActionReceiver.ACTION_ID` as the action id to map your Circumstance to.
-For user defined Circumstances created in the Engine Garage, map them to a new action id called `factual-segment-default-action-id`.
+Then for programmatically created Circumstances, use `AnalyticsEngineUserJourneyActionReceiver.ACTION_ID` as the action id to map your Circumstance to.
+For user defined Circumstances created in the Engine Garage, map them to a new action id called `factual-segment-user-journey-action-id`.

 ## Roll your own location tracking strategy